 - For processing year 2014, the IRS estimates \$3.12 billion of identity theft tax refunds were unprotected.
 The IRS successfully protected approximately \$21.5 billion in identity theft refunds. - For processing year 2015, the IRS estimates between \$2.24 billion and \$3.34 billion of identity theft tax refunds were unprotected.
 The IRS successfully protected between \$12.35 billion and \$12.88 billion in identity theft refunds. - For processing year 2016, the IRS estimates between \$1.68 billion and \$2.31 billion of identity theft tax refunds were unprotected.
-The IRS successfully protected between \$10.56 billion and \$10.61 billion in identity theft refunds. - As a result of the Security Summit efforts and by using data analytics, the IRS is preventing more identity theft.
+The IRS successfully protected between \$10.56 billion and \$10.61 billion in identity theft refunds. - o As a result of the Security Summit efforts and by using data analytics, the IRS is preventing more identity theft.
+The Security Summit is a public-private partnership that consists of the IRS, representatives from the software industry, tax preparation firms, payroll and tax financial product processors, and state tax administrators.
+It was established in 2015 to combat identity theft refund fraud to protect the nation's taxpayers.